Palanga International Airport

 Palanga International Airport ((IATA: PLQ, ICAO: EYPA) Tarptautinis Palangos oro uostas) is a regional international airport located near the resort town Palanga at the Baltic Sea.
 It is the third largest airport in Lithuania and focuses on short and mid-range routes to European destinations.
-It serves Lithuanian Baltic sea resorts of Palanga and the city of Klaipėda, and parts of Samogitia and western Latvia.
+It serves the Lithuanian Baltic sea resorts of Palanga and the city of Klaipėda, and parts of Samogitia and western Latvia.